Google Search Console vs Google Analytics: What’s the Difference

 Example: LA Restaurant

-Imagine you have a LA restaurant and notice fewer visitors from Google.
+Imagine you have an LA restaurant and notice fewer visitors from Google.
 Google Search Console quickly shows you that your website isn't ranking well for "best LA restaurants."
-You fix this issue and soon, more customers find you on Google.
+You fix this issue and soon, more customers will find you on Google.

-To get started improving your SEO performance today, visit Centric DXB’s SEO Page.
+To get started improving your SEO performance today, visit the Centric SEO Page.

 When Should You Use Google Analytics?